Explore the Vikings and how they changed Ireland between 800 and 1150 AD.

 Artefacts from Dublin excavations

-At the centre of the exhibition is a display of finds from the Museum's Dublin excavations, carried out between 1962 and 1981.
-This represents the finest collection of excavation finds from an early medieval urban centre anywhere in Europe.
+At the centre of the exhibition is a display of finds from the Museum’s excavations in Dublin, the most important Viking site in Ireland.
+This is one of the finest collections of excavated finds from an early medieval site anywhere in Europe.

-Coinciding with our Clontarf 1014 temporary exhibition opening on the 10th April 2014, we have developed eight videos on Viking Ireland.
+Coinciding with this exhibition we have developed eight videos on Viking Ireland.

 Location: National Museum of Ireland - Archaeology, First Floor, Kildare Street, Dublin 2.